Git & GitHub: Remote Workflows

 git add . # To stage all changes

-Once you've made your commits on the feature branch, push this branch to your fork (the origin
+Push your new feature branch to your fork (the origin remote).

 git push origin <your_feature_branch_name>